Yad Vashem: Righteous Among the Nations

 One of Yad Vashem's tasks is to honor non-Jews who risked their lives, liberty, or positions to save Jews during the Holocaust.
 To this end, a special independent commission, headed by a retired Supreme Court justice, was established.
 The commission members, including historians, public figures, lawyers, and Holocaust survivors, examine and evaluate each case according to a well-defined set of criteria and regulations.
 The Righteous receive a certificate of honor and a medal, and their names are commemorated in the Garden of the Righteous Among the Nations, on the Mount of Remembrance, Yad Vashem.
 This is an ongoing project that will continue for as long as there are valid requests, substantiated by testimonies or documentation.
-Five hundred and fifty-five individuals were recognized during 2011, and as of 2021, more than 27,921 individuals have been recognized as Righteous Among the Nations.
+Five hundred and fifty-five individuals were recognized during 2011, and as of 2024, 28,707 individuals have been recognized as Righteous Among the Nations.

 Yad Vashem's declared policy is not to provide meaningful recognition, even in a possible new category, to Jews who rescued Jews, regardless of the number of people their activism saved.
 The stated reason is that Jews had an obligation to save fellow Jews and do not deserve recognition.

 Controversies

 Ładoś Group

-In April 2019 the Yad Vashem granted the title of Righteous Among the Nations to Konstanty Rokicki and offered "appreciation" to Aleksander Ładoś and Stefan Ryniewicz arguing that Rokicki headed the Ładoś Group.
+In April 2019, the Yad Vashem granted the title of Righteous Among the Nations to Konstanty Rokicki and offered "appreciation" to Aleksander Ładoś and Stefan Ryniewicz, arguing that Rokicki headed the Ładoś Group.
 The document erroneously called Ładoś and Ryniewicz "consuls".
 The decision sparked outrage and frustration among the family members of the two other late Polish diplomats, and among survivors.
 Thirty one of them signed an open letter to Yad Vashem.
-Rokicki's cousin refused to accept the medal until two other Polish diplomats, Rokicki's superior are recognized as Righteous Among The Nations, too.
+Rokicki's cousin refused to accept the medal until two other Polish diplomats, Rokicki's superior, are recognized as Righteous Among The Nations, too.
 Polish Ambassador to Switzerland Jakub Kumoch who contributed to the discovery of Rokicki also refuted the Yad Vashem's interpretation stating that Rokicki worked under Ładoś and Ryniewicz.
 Eldad Beck of Israel Hayom suggested that this decision was politically inspired and related to the worsening of Israel-Poland relations due to the controversy over the Amendment to the Act on the Institute of National Remembrance.